Judith

 Mountain Goat Trail

-A paved greenway that directly connects guests from the aframe to the small town of Sewanee.
+Less of a hike, this paved greenway directly connects guests from the aframe to the small town of Sewanee.
 Definitely less natural beauty than others listed, but if you’ve got a bike, a stroller, or just prefer paved walking, you can pick up the mountain goat trail right outside our HOA gates.

 Sequatchie Cove Farm